Why Do Financial Advisors Fail?

 We’ve helped hundreds of financial advisors launch their careers over the past 40 years.
-Here at CP, we’ve seen rookie advisors become wildly successful.
-We’ve also seen our fair share of advisors fail to make it in the business.
+Here at CP, we’ve seen rookie advisors build successful practices but also seen our fair share of advisors fail to make it in the business.

 REASON #1: Financial Advisors Are Too Passive

 Many new advisors try to market their practice using passive methods like posting on social media or spending hours crafting the perfect website.
-There is nothing wrong with using social media to sell or grow your business.
-Tools like LinkedIn can be massively helpful for prospecting when used actively.
+And while that is important, your efforts need to be more active and proactive.

 Spoiler alert: They won’t.